Winter Is Coming

 A Goodbye To Summer

-It had been a few years since we had been home on Labour Day weekend to enjoy the Toronto airshow.
+It had been a few years since we had been home on Labour Day weekend to catch the the CNE fun and enjoy the Toronto airshow.
 The show has gotten smaller each year as the price of fuel has increased.
 But it is still a great display for the crowds.

 It is a sad reminder that the summer has come to the end.
 Fall in Toronto is usually a great time to enjoy great weather.
 But the end of summer does mean that winter is coming!